 Supporting Tatiana in her multiple roles are other excellent actors.
 Our hands-down favorite is Jordan Gavaris as Sarah's snarky, flamboyantly gay foster-brother, Felix, who provides a lot of laughs on the show and often wears just an apron over his naked body when working on a piece of art.
 Kevin Hanchard is intense and concerned as Beth's cop partner, Art.
 Maria Doyle Kennedy plays Sarah and Felix's caring foster mom, Siobhan, who knows a bit about Sarah's mysterious beginnings.
 Another of our favorites is Kristian Bruun as Donnie, Allison's husband - those two are fabulous together, especially in later seasons.
 And little Skyler Wexler is absolutely adorable as Kira, Sarah's beloved daughter.

 The excellent acting, wholly unique plot full of surprises, non-stop action, and complex ever-growing mysteries make this an outstanding show in every respect.
 It is incredibly addictive.
 Watch the first episode of the first season, and I guarantee you will want to watch them all!
 Just writing about it makes me want to watch the latest episode (but we promised to wait for our college son to come home after exams later this week).

 Orphan Black is produced by BBC America and filmed in Canada.
 Here in the US, it is available On Demand through cable (season four currently airing).
-Amazon Prime has the first three seasons of Orphan Black available to subscribers for free (that alone is worth the fee!).
-It is only available on DVD through Netflix, not streaming.
+Amazon Prime has the first five seasons of Orphan Black available to subscribers for free (that alone is worth the fee!).